Collaboration has become quite fashionable.

 To avoid being the productivity-killing technophobe in the office, it’s important to fight the inexplicable need for face time.
 For example, when the urge arises to drop by someone’s desk or slide a note under the bathroom stall, try posting your message in the shared drives or in your team’s cloud-based software.
 Or hit them up with a non-intrusive instant message (notice that’s singular…I’m talking one, not twenty).

 Another option is to get used to using video chat and video conference call apps.

-“We push people to use video calls rather than voice or chat only,” writes Kelsey Uebelhor of ProofHQ.
+“We push people to use video calls rather than voice or chat only,” writes Kelsey Uebelhor.
 “Video calls help people get to know each other while avoiding potential communication issues that can occur when only using chat.”